-Natural Gas Price Prediction – Prices Drop Through Trend Line Support on Warm Weather ForecastMomentum remains negative, but prices are oversold
+Natural Gas Price Prediction – Prices Drop Through Trendline Support on Warm Weather ForecastMomentum remains negative

-Natural gas prices broke down through trend line support dropping 5.4%, and is now targeting the April lows at 1.65.
-There is support just above that level at 1.70.
-Resistance on natural gas is seen near the trend line break down near 1.80 and then the 50-day moving average at 1.87.
-Short term momentum is negative as the fast stochastic is tumbled lower printing a reading of .9, well below the oversold trigger level of 20 which could foreshadow a correction.
-Medium-term momentum is also negative as the MACD (moving average convergence divergence) index recently generated a crossover sell signal.
-The MACD histogram also generated a crossover sell signal and is printing in the red with a downward sloping trajectory which points to lower prices.
+Natural gas prices moved lower and closed below support near an upward sloping trend line for a second consecutive session.
+Resistance is seen near the 50-day moving average at 3.20.
+The 10-day moving average is crossed below the 50-day moving average which means that a short-term downtrend is in place.
+Medium-term momentum is negative as the MACD (moving average convergence divergence index recently generated a crossover sell signal.
+The MACD histogram is printing in the red with a downward sloping trajectory which points to lower prices.

 Demand rises, driven by LNG exports and heating demand in buildings.
 Total U.S. consumption of natural gas rose by 1.4% compared with the previous report week, according to data from the EIA Natural gas consumed for power generation declined by 12.2% week over week.
 In the residential and commercial sectors, consumption increased by 20.4% amid cooler-than-normal temperatures on the East Coast.
 Industrial sector consumption increased by 1.4% week over week.